leonardoLavagna/Waves-Simulation/README.md

 7) We will extend the **finite-element method** to the elastic wave equation and compare the solution scheme to the finite-difference method.
 We will also introduce the concept of h-adaptivity, the space-dependence of the element size for heterogeneous media.
 8) We will use the **spectral-element method** to develop a solution scheme for the 1D elastic wave equation (with Lagrange polynomials as the basis functions of choice).
 9) We finalize the derivation of the spectral-element solution to the elastic wave equation.
 We will then demonstrate the **numerical solution for homogenous and heterogeneous media**.

+## Remark.
+This project is still a working in progress.
+We will add all the material step by step as the project develops.